bhavul/hinglish-data-generation/README.md

 ## Upcoming features (tentative)

+0. Better hinglish detection + Setup small retention period for Kafka queue
 1. Basic system to put new hinglish tweets in some DB instead of a file.
 2. Better classification system for consumer to only store cleaned and good tweets.
 3. Separation of producer and consumer to do independent scaling
 4. Trying to setup Kafka cluster instead of single kafka